Semi-Parametric Estimation of Incubation and Generation Times by Means of Laguerre Polynomials: Model

 Note finally that in the special case $r(c_0)=0$ for some location $c_0$, i.e., if the infection level remains constant, we get $h(\cdot|c_0)=1$ (then $n(w,c_0)=1/w$), i.e. $T_1\sim\mathcal{U}([0,W])$ (uniform distribution).
 From a mathematical standpoint, this case leads to another very intuitive result: The conditional distribution of $S_1$ given $W$ and $C=c_0$ is given by the convolution through \eqref{eq:ident1}

 The conditional density of $S_1$ can then be obtained through differentiation of the above with respect to $x$ and is given by

 Hence, the likelihood of observing $S_1=x$ is given by the probability of observing an incubation period between $x-W$ and $x$, the natural lower and upper bounds.
-Thus we can identify $\phi_I$ from observations of $S_1$.
+This way we can identify $\phi_I$ from observations of $S_1$.
 Then, in a second step, we can use \eqref{eq:ident2} to identify $\phi_G$ from observing $S$.
 Hence, under the assumption that $T_1\sim\mathcal{U}([0,W])$ conditionally on $W$, we can identify the distributions of $I$ and $G$ from the distribution of $(S_1,S_2)$.
 We make this mathematically precise also in the general case in Corollary \ref{cor:consistency} below.

+We mentioned in the introduction that using the serial interval in place of the generation time can lead to biases.
+We discuss in the next remark in which situations this practice is safe to use and we argue that it does not work for $R_0$.

+\begin{remark}[Serial Interval vs. Generation Time] Consider the set-up from Assumption (M) and let $\phi_S$ denote the density of $S$.
+Our interest lies in estimation of $F(G)$, where $F$ is an arbitrary feature of $G$.
+As a first example let $F$ be linear, e.g. $F(G):=\IE(G)=\int_{\IR} t\phi_G(t)dt$ be the expectation.
+In that case by \eqref{eq:ident2}

+and $F(G)$ can probably be well (maybe even optimally) estimated by estimating the integral on the right based on observations of the serial interval alone.
+For the case of the basic reproduction number, however, $F_{R_0}(G)=\IE(\exp(-rG))$ is a moment generating function, i.e., it is non-linear.
+Other examples of interesting non-linear features of interest are quantiles, a quadratic test statistic or the probability of pre-symptomatic infection $\IP(G\leq I_1)$.
+For these features, we cannot simply estimate the serial interval in place of the generation time, but it is necessary to have an estimate of the density $\phi_G$ available. \end{remark}

-Before turning to the estimators we make a remark about asymptomatic patients. \begin{remark} \textbf{Asymptomatic Patients:} It is unclear how asymptomatic patients can be handled in this framework.
+Remark \ref{rem:serial_vs_generation} together with the unavailability of observations from $G$ shows that estimation of features like $R_0$ is non-trivial and requires more complicated methods.
+Before turning to the estimators we make a remark about asymptomatic patients. \begin{remark}[Asymptomatic Patients] It is unclear how asymptomatic patients can be handled in this framework.
 However, it should be emphasized that asymptomatic means here infected people who infect others but who never show symptoms.
 Pre-symptomatic infections are well allowed, i.e., Person 1 is allowed to infect Person 2 before showing symptoms.
 However, we assume here that Person 1 and Person 2 both will eventually show symptoms. \end{remark}